JaspreetKhela/ufos/README.md

 The purpose of this analysis was to allow users to filter through a dataset of UFO sightings using a multitude of filters.
 Specifically, users can filter through the dataset displayed in a table by date, city, state, country, and the shape of the aircraft.

 ## Results
+Please visit the deployment link above the test out the webpage.

 ### Tutorial
 The webpage can be used as follows.